Powerful SpaceX Rocket Lands on Drone Ship for Yet Another Time!

 The first stage of the company’s Falcon 9 rocket came down for a soft touchdown on a ship at sea today (May 27), during the successful launch of the Thaicom 8 communications satellite.
-Until last month, this dramatic maritime maneuver had never been done; SpaceX has now pulled it off on three straight flights over the last seven weeks, as the powerful SpaceX rocket lands on ship for third time.
+Until last month, this dramatic maritime maneuver had never been done; SpaceX has now pulled it off on three straight flights over the last seven weeks, as the powerful SpaceX rocket lands on a ship for the third time.

 A successful touchdown was by no means assured.
 GTO lies far from Earth, meaning the Falcon 9 had to move pretty fast to get Thaicom 8 there.